Sheaves on the alcoves and modular representations II: Constructing objects in from -modules

 \section{Constructing objects in $\bP$ from $\CZ$-modules}

 Let $\CK$ be a section in $\CA_T$.
 Consider the category $\bZ_\CK$ of root torsion free $\CZ$-modules that are $\CZ$-supported on $\pi(\CK)$, and the full subcategory $\bP_{\CK}$ of $\bP$ that contains all objects that are supported on $\CK$ as presheaves.
 In this section we construct an equivalence $\SM_\CK\colon\bZ_{\CK}\xrightarrow{\sim}\bP_{\CK}$.
 The functor $\SM_\CK$ then allows us to introduce for $A\in\CK$ the ``standard object'' $\SV(A)$ in $\bP$ as the image of the corresponding standard object in the category of $\CZ$-modules.
-The objects $\SV(A)$ are actually contained in $\bS$.
-A second most important class of objects are the ``special objects'' $\SM_{\Lambda_\mu}(\CZ^{\ol\Lambda})$.
-It is non-trivial that the special objects are contained in $\bS$ as well, and we will later prove that they are even projective.
-They will serve as the starting points of the construction of all projective objects in $\bS$ via the wall crossing functors.
+We show that the objects $\SV(A)$ are contained in $\bS$ and we prove a result about extensions of standard objects in $\bS$.